xonixx/xonixx.github.io/awk.md

 > This plugin adds to IntelliJ IDEA the native support for AWK programming language.
 Once installed, you'll be able to have syntax highlighted in your *.awk files as well as other usual code editing functionalities like variables/functions renaming, code completion, go to declaration, find usages, auto-formatting and more.

-## Interesting facts of Awk: no GC, etc.
+## Interesting facts of AWK: no GC, etc.

 Surprisingly, the AWK language does not require a GC for its implementation.
 Same as sh/bash.